kaiachain/caver-js/README.md

 ## Error Code Improvement

-Klaytn improves reporting transaction failure via txError in the receipt. caver-js further improves the report by presenting the error string that corresponds to txError.
+kaia improves reporting transaction failure via txError in the receipt. caver-js further improves the report by presenting the error string that corresponds to txError.

 The below is an example of a receipt containing txError.